 Rose watched him for a few moments until the alarm in her mobile went off.
-Grabbing her things, Rose moved towards the café where she saw Sharon and Shireen already waiting for her.
-Sitting down, she greeted them happily and laughed as Shireen pulled out a ridiculous shirt that she had bought for her mother.
+Grabbing her things, Rose moved towards the café where she saw Sharon and Shareen already waiting for her.
+Sitting down, she greeted them happily and laughed as Shareen pulled out a ridiculous shirt that she had bought for her mother.
 Then she looked up over Sharon's shoulder and stilled.
 Tucked in a corner of the plaza was the TARDIS.
 She stared at it and gaped as the old man walked up to it and entered it.
 Rose couldn't hear the wheezing noise over the sounds of the busy area, but she could hear it in her mind as the TARDIS dematerialized.

 "Rose?"
 Sharon called as she waved her hand in front of Rose's face.
 "You okay?"